Kinectika/Changed-Special-Translation-Project/README.md

 HOW TO INSTALL PATCH
 https://youtu.be/kaYE7OlCFro
-this video shows you what to do from a fresh install of special (the patch used in the video is early in development so the text will be inside the box not going outside the box soon)
+this video shows you what to do from a fresh install of special (the patch used in the video is early in development so the text will be inside the box not going outside the box Release 0.1 or or later)